Prospective Students FAQ

-Applicants with undergraduate backgrounds that are unrelated to interior design or architecture but who have the interest in pursuing graduate interior design study will take one year of preparatory study (two semesters consisting of 24 credits) followed by two years (60 credits).
+Applicants with undergraduate backgrounds that are unrelated to interior design or architecture will take one year of preparatory study (two semesters consisting of 24 credits) followed by two years (60 credits).
 These students complete 84 credits in three years.

 We emphasize placing one’s design work into a larger social, political and intellectual framework, which is an excellent underpinning for teaching.
 Our MFA degree will prepare students to teach at the college level.
 We offer a teaching practicum elective course for students interested in teaching.